WILBUR builds industrial art and SUPERMACHINES.

 Time must assert itself.

-This is time untamed.
+This is art untamed.